omkar-247/Customer-Segmentation-Sales-Analysis/README.md

 - **Tooltip**: Shows detailed sales information for each category.
 - **Drill-through**: Allows users to explore specific customer demographics and sales trends for each category.

+### 6. RFM Segmentation
+-**Type**: Pie Chart
+-**Description**: Displays customer segments based on RFM analysis, categorizing customers into groups based on their recent purchases, purchase frequency, and ---total monetary contribution.
+-**Tooltip**: Shows the proportion of each customer segment, such as High Value Customers, At-Risk Customers, and Lost Customers.
+-**Drill-through**: Enables users to analyze customer behavior based on their RFM scores.

 ### 2. Top 5 Customers by Sales
 - **Type**: Table Visual
 - **Description**: Displays the top 5 customers and their respective sales amounts.